Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 - Python framework specifically designed to run, monitor and automate unit tests.
 - Many features like test automation, sharing of setup and shutdown of tests, etc.
-- Using the base class `unittest.TestCase` to create a test suite
+- Using the base class `unittest.TestCase` to create a test suite.
-- Command-line interface: `python -m unittest test_module1 test_module2 ...`
+- Command-line interface: `python -m unittest test_module1 test_module2 ...`.

 ---